 The Group's operations and properties are subject to environmental protection laws and regulations, including those regulating air emissions, water discharges, waste management and disposal and workplace safety.
 If the Group were to breach or otherwise fail to comply with any such law or regulation, the cost of curing a breach or resolving associated enforcement actions initiated by government authorities could be substantial and may materially reduce the Group's profit in a given reporting period.
 The Group adopts appropriate risk management and internal control processes to minimise the risk of breaching these laws and regulations.
 The Group seeks to operate its business in compliance with all regulatory and government requirements including environmental, health and safety, workplace and related regulations.
 The Group carries out required procedures with the aim of ensuring compliance with all applicable safety and product performance regulations.
-Please refer to our Social Impact Reports for details of operational initiatives undertaken in recent years.
+Please refer to our ESG reports for details of operational initiatives undertaken in recent years.

 From a product perspective, the Group continues to develop and refine products that aim to mitigate potential water damage and wasted water, improve safety, wellbeing, and energy efficiency (thereby reducing energy costs) and enable more effective and efficient installation and product operation.
 Many of our products have a sustainability objective at their heart.
 These include solutions that optimise energy consumption and innovations which make the use of water more efficient and less wasteful.
 We continue to develop technologies which seek to make the lives of our end users easier while at the same time having a positive impact on the environment.
+In Australia, we are transitioning to lead free products as we did in the USA about 10 years ago.
 The Group invests extensively in research and development at facilities in Australia, the UK and the USA to achieve these aims.

-Additional information on the Group's approach to environmental and social sustainability risks, including climate related risks, is contained in the Directors' Report within the 2022 Annual Report.
+Additional information on the Group's approach to environmental and social sustainability risks, including climate related risks, is contained in the Directors' Report within the 2023 Annual Report and our ESG reports.